 Contributed by Jeff Henderson - MIT Head Coach

-One of the great aspects of the is the Saturday long run is that it serves as an opportunity for you to practice your race day strategy.
+One of the great aspects of the weekly long run is that it serves as an opportunity for you to practice your race day strategy.
 This includes the amount of time you need from the when you wake up to the start of your workout or race, the fuel you take in before heading out, and what you do during and after your workout or race.
 Even marathon veterans have to make adjustments from one season to the next.
-Take advantage of each Saturday to fine tune your workout/race rituals so that come race day you have a solid routine to follow.
+Take advantage of each long run to fine tune your workout/race rituals so that come race day you have a solid routine to follow.

-As we get into the longer mileage you will discover that it becomes increasingly important to fuel yourself properly before, during and after your workouts or races.
-We have already discussed the key elements that are necessary for the diet of an endurance athlete.
+Some of you who are new to the world of marathoning may wonder why you see people out on the trails with fuel stuffed into snazzy little belts in the manner a marsupial carries around their kin.
+Maybe you’ve overheard debates on the efficacy of recovery snacks or drinks (not of the alcoholic type) or dipped on a conversation of the best pre-workout meal.
+As you get into the longer mileage you will discover that it becomes increasingly important to fuel yourself properly before, during and after your workouts or races.
 The purpose of this article is to help you determine the best and most efficient manner way to fuel yourself before, during and after your workouts or races.

 There is no magical solution to the amount and type of fuel that will be of most benefit to you before, during and after your workouts or races.
 We each have different fueling needs, BUT there are some guidelines that you should follow and experiment with.